New Community Owners Share Good, Bad and the Ugly

-What they wish they would have known: Managing a property when you live out of state is difficult.
+And what they wish they would have known?
+Managing a property when you live out of state is difficult.
 Rehabbing homes and deferred maintenance are expensive.
 Old employees might be resistant to change.
 Be prepared for unexpected surprises.

 Amy McMahan said her and her husband’s community, Stone Oaks in Longview, Texas, fell into their lap about 11 months ago.
 She said make sure you’re on the job site when contractors are making repairs.